rameshmkumar/fixmypdf-features/_posts/2025-01-30-80000-pdf-data-auction-exposed-google-microsoft-apple.md

 Companies aren't just losing data—they're facing existential legal threats.

+The importance of [secure PDF merging practices]({{ site.baseurl }}/blog/pdf-merger-complete-guide/) has never been more apparent, as organizations struggle to maintain document integrity while avoiding these costly breaches.

 ## The Hidden PDF Tool Industry

 What the Nitro breach exposed wasn't just poor security—it revealed an entire industry built on a lie.

 The lie?
 That online PDF tools are "free."

+As we detailed in our analysis of [image conversion workflows]({{ site.baseurl }}/blog/pdf-conversion-image-formats-guide/), many "free" tools operate on business models that treat your documents as valuable commodities.

 ### **The Real Business Model:**